Bamtoliya/Lakiaro/README.md

 4. Find 8th root
     1.

 ## Wild Root Condition
 1. Minimum 7
 2. Maximum 13
 3. Decreasing at 7

 ### Problems
-1. Get Location of Button inside the panel to show other panel
+1. Get Location of Button inside the panel to show other panel - Solved
 2. make transparent panel background
-3.
+3. To handle multiple mouse input from one button have to use Mousedown event instead of MouseClick Event
+4. How can process the sequence direction of narrowing roots
+5. How can I get CellButton's Row and Column number in TableLayouPanel
+6.